open-learning-exchange/open-learning-exchange.github.io/pages/firststeps.md

 ## Step 1 - BeLL Installation

-Go to [this GitHub address](https://github.com/dogi/ole--vagrant-vi) to read through the basic instructions on how to create your own digital library (what we call the BeLL, or Basic e-Learning Library).
-You can either scroll down to see the instructions or you can also find them in the README.md file.
-Do not make ANY changes to the text or files: simply read and follow the directions for your operating system.
+Go to the [configurations page](configurations.md) to read through the basic instructions on how to install your own digital library (what we call the BeLL, or Basic e-Learning Library).
+Make sure you only follow the steps for your specific operating system.

 ## Step 2 - Vagrant Tutorial